blockchainamm/minor_pentatonic_scale_synth/README.md

 The list of frequencies played is as follows,

-The frequencies of notes in the C4 minor pentatonic scale in ascending order\
+The frequencies in Hz of notes in the C4 minor pentatonic scale in ascending order\
 261.6256\
 311.127\
 349.2282\